AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/getting-started/add-subdomains-in-account-settings.md

 ---
 # Add Subdomains in [!UICONTROL Account Settings] {#add-subdomains-in-account-settings}

 Here's how to add subdomains to your primary domains in [!UICONTROL Account Settings].
-This will allow you to manage subdomains related to the specific RTP [!DNL Javascript] of your primary domain.
+This will allow you to manage subdomains related to the specific RTP Javascript of your primary domain.
 It is recommended to deploy the [!DNL Javascript] tag to any added subdomains.

 1. In Web Personalization, go to **[!UICONTROL Account Settings]**.